tstillwell/catalog_web_app_flask/README.md

 ### Preparing config files

-Once you have completed these steps- go to the `config.ini` file and ensure a Secret Key is set here.
+Once you have completed these steps- you need to create a new plaintext file named `config.ini`

+ensure a Secret Key is set here along with the values listed below.
 Make sure the secret key is cryptographically strong, as it is the basis for anti-tamper security the app uses.

+In this file you also need to store the MicrosoftID and MicrosoftSecretKey data obtained obtained as outlined in the "registering with Microsoft" section.

+The ms-oauth2 section requires main-url and msconnect-url values.
+These are created while registering the app with microsoft.

+Without all four of the Microsoft-specific values, Microsoft OAUTH2 login will not work.

 A complete `config.ini` file should look something like this: